 Conclusion on the Szalajka Valley

-If you are looking for more hikes in Hungary, then take a look at this book.
+If you need more details or are looking for more hikes in Hungary, then take a look at this book.
+It enabled me to discover great hikes that I would not have found without the book.
 I personally like this series of hiking guides very much.
 The book is small and handy, offers useful information about hiking and detailed descriptions of the hikes.
-It has already enabled me to discover great hikes that I would not have found without these books.
+The book is in German, but I think the hiking routes are understandable even without knowledge of German.

 Highlights in the surrounding area

 About 5 kilometers south of Szilvásvárad is the village of Bélapátfalva, which can be easily reached by car or public transport.
 There are also some hiking trails and sights here.
-For example, the magnificent Cistercian abbey in particular attracts many visitors, but the former limestone quarry and the 815-meter high Bél-kő also invite you to hike in the region.
+For example, the magnificent Cistercian abbey in particular attracts many visitors, but the former limestone quarry and the 815-meter high Bél-kő also invite you to hike in this region of Hungary.
 Please take a look at my blog post about a beautiful hiking route in Bélapátfalva.

 A little further south on the edge of the Bükk Mountains lies the baroque town of Eger, which is surrounded by small vineyards.
 The picturesque streets invite you to explore and give the city a special charm.
 Popular sights in Eger are the neoclassical domed basilica, the Minaret or Dobó Square.
 A visit to Eger Castle, which is located on a hill to the west of the city center, is also worthwhile.
 There are also several thermal springs and baths in the area for relaxation.